hjdhjd/homebridge-unifi-protect/README.md

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.

 - **Automatic *continuous* detection and configuration of all UniFi Protect devices.** By default - all of your supported UniFi Protect devices are made available in HomeKit without needing any further configuration on your part.
-Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly.
+Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly, *in realtime*.

 - **The ability to [selectively hide and show](#feature-options) specific Protect devices.** For those who only want to show particular devices in HomeKit, or particular controllers, a flexible and intuitive way to configure device availability at a granular level is available.